proc7ts/fun-events/README.md

 `EventEmitter`
 --------------

-Event emitter is a handy implementation of `OnEvent` sender.
+Event emitter is a handy implementation of `EventSender`.

-Manages a list of registered event receivers, and removes them from the list once their supplies are cut off.
+It manages a list of registered event receivers, and removes them from the list once their supplies are cut off.

-Can be used as `EventSender`.

 ```typescript
 import { EventEmitter } from 'fun-events';